CoolCat467/idlereload/CONTRIBUTING.md

 smart, thoughtful people doing their best to balance complicated and conflicting requirements, just like us.
-Of course it's totally fine to make specific technical critiques ("In project X, this is handled by doing Y, idlemypyextension does Z instead, which I prefer because...") or talk about your personal experience ("I tried using X but I got super frustrated and confused"), but refrain from generic statements like "X sucks" or "I can't believe anyone uses X".
+Of course it's totally fine to make specific technical critiques ("In project X, this is handled by doing Y, idlereload does Z instead, which I prefer because...") or talk about your personal experience ("I tried using X but I got super frustrated and confused"), but refrain from generic statements like "X sucks" or "I can't believe anyone uses X".